Pipas/LinuxConfig/README.md

 I plan to maintain this repository for myself and things will be updated over time as I change my personal config, learn and discover new things.

+### Community Update

+After initially writing this guide I've received suggestions and feedback that I would like to incorporate into it.
+To achieve this without deviating too much from the main goal of the project (to serve as a personal checklist) these suggestions will be marked with an icon (👥) and may not be used by me, personally.

+If you'd also like to contribute to this repository in any way or suggest something feel free to do so by submitting an [issue](https://github.com/Pipas/LinuxConfig/issues).

 ## Screenshots

 ![Screenshot1](screenshots/screenshot1.png)